 Among the other 2004 European Film Award honorees were the following:

-- Norwegian actress-director and former Ingmar Bergman muse Liv Ullmann received the European Achievement in World Cinema Award.
-The star of Persona, The Emigrants, Cries & Whispers, Scenes from a Marriage, The New Land, and Face to Face also happened to be greeted by the longest standing ovation of the evening.
+- Norwegian actress-director, former Ingmar Bergman muse, and two-time Best Actress Oscar nominee Liv Ullmann (The Emigrants, 1972; Face to Face, 1976) was handed the European Achievement in World Cinema Award.
+The Persona, Scenes from a Marriage, and Autumn Sonata star also happened to be greeted by the longest standing ovation of the evening.

-- Spanish filmmaker Carlos Saura (Cria Cuervos, Blood Wedding, Carmen) was given the European Film Academy’s Lifetime Achievement Award.
+- Spanish filmmaker Carlos Saura (Cria Cuervos, Carmen) was given the European Film Academy’s Lifetime Achievement Award.

-- Agnès Jaoui and Jean-Pierre Bacri were handed the Best European Screenwriter Award for director Jaoui’s French comedy-drama Look at Me / Comme une image.
+- Agnès Jaoui and Jean-Pierre Bacri were the Best European Screenwriters for director Jaoui’s French comedy-drama Look at Me / Comme une image.

 - The Best European Documentary was Hubert Sauper’s Darwin’s Nightmare, about the environmental and social catastrophe caused by the European-market-oriented fishing industry in the vicinity of Tanzania’s Lake Victoria.

 - Eduardo Serra was the Best European Cinematographer for Peter Webber’s British period drama Girl with a Pearl Earring, starring Colin Firth as Dutch painter Johannes Vermeer and, in the title role, U.S. actress Scarlett Johansson.